MenuSkip to content

 "I sure am grateful for Jaimee.
 She took my words out for a spin, and when she came back, my book had received the wax, oil change, and tune-up I didn’t even realize it needed.
 There are very few editors out there that really take the time to empathize with the emotional connection authors have to their writing, but when she edits, Jaimee seems to live with the words, almost inside of them.
 She heard my voice pulsing in there, snagged it, and yanked out the best version possible.
 She rocks.
 Period.”

 --Buddy Wakefield, two-time Individual World Poetry Slam Champion

-Jaimee Garbacik is a developmental book editor with an agency background and a decade of experience helping authors turn early manuscript drafts into award-winning books.
+Jaimee Garbacik is a NYC-based developmental book editor with an agency background and fifteen years of experience helping authors turn early manuscript drafts into award-winning books.

 She is also the author of Gender and Sexuality For Beginners (For Beginners), a widely taught critical examination of the sex-gender system and the evolution of gender roles, as well as the curator/editor of the celebrated Ghosts of Seattle Past anthology (Chin Music Press) and its traveling art exhibit.
 Jaimee graduated cumme laude from Boston University, where she studied with renowned editor and literary critic, Sir Christopher Ricks.
 She holds a certificate in editing from the University of Washington, and is a member of the Editorial Freelancers Association, the Northwest Independent Editors Guild, and former programming chair of The Vera Project.